AlexStormwood/Express-Auth-Microservice-Example/README.md

 ## TODO

 - `src/controllers/middleware/AuthMiddleware.js`
+	- parseUserSignup function - needs to actually get email & password from the request body as per the original BigfootDS API code
 	- parseUserLogin function - needs to be written to read body data and return JWTs
 	- routeRequiresLongLivedJwtParam - needs to be rewritten to not use PassportJS
 	- routeRequiresLongLivedJwtParam - needs to be rewritten to not use PassportJS